ethereum/consensus-specs/specs/networking/rpc-interface.md

-ETH 2.0 Networking Spec - RPC Interface
+# Eth 2.0 Networking Spec - RPC Interface
-===

-# Abstract
+## Abstract

 The Ethereum 2.0 networking stack uses two modes of communication: a broadcast protocol that gossips information to interested parties via GossipSub, and an RPC protocol that retrieves information from specific clients.
 This specification defines the RPC protocol.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL", NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL", NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-# Dependencies
+## Dependencies

 This specification assumes familiarity with the [Messaging](./messaging.md), [Node Identification](./node-identification.md), and [Beacon Chain](../core/0_beacon-chain.md) specifications.